James T. Baldwin: Ongoing work: eco-technology design and development

 Jay is seen here removing a lower perimeter wall section of the Dymaxion House, demonstrating a Fuller principle that any part of the Dymaxion Dwelling Machine can be manipulated by a single person.

 Baldwin, as one of the notable designer-technologists whose cross-disciplinary approaches have opened new territory, was featured in the 1994 documentary film Ecological Design: Inventing the Future.
 The film viewed these designers as "outlaws" whose careers had necessarily developed "outside the box" of their time, largely unsupported by mainstream industry and often beyond the pale of mainstream academia, as well.

 Baldwin invented a permanent, transparent, insulated geodesic dome – using a framework of aluminum tubing, covered with argon-filled laminated vinyl sheet "pillows" – which he dubbed the "Pillow Dome", said to have withstood 135-mph winds and thirty inches of snow.
 The structure weighed just one-half pound per square foot of floor space.
 For a variety of reasons including durability and toxicity concerns from vinyl chloride vapor emitted by vinyl sheeting, Baldwin later recommended the use of ETFE film; ETFE had further advantages including transparency and ease of keeping the surface clean, but its ultraviolet transparency reduces its suitability for occupied structures.
 Baldwin intentionally did not patent his invention.
 The basic approach has since been applied in large-scale applications such as the Eden Project in Cornwall, England.

 Baldwin continued to practice design (as exemplified in the unique and aerodynamic 'mobile-room' Quick-Up camper he put on the market) and to teach design at the college level up until 2016.
 Between the early 1990s and 2016 he taught at Sonoma State University, San Francisco Institute of Architecture, and at California College of Arts & Crafts.

+Death

 Baldwin died on March 2, 2018, at the age of 84.